ldesplat/react-picture/README.md

 The following properties can be passed to the Picture component:
 - `alt` - Required and describes your picture
-- `imgArray` - Required and consists of a set of strings formatted like srcset, each describing a picture
+- `srcSet` - Required and consists of a string formated like srcset
-- `uri` - Optional and prepends an uri to each picture in the imgArray (Not yet implemented)
 - `nativeSupport` - Optional bool which when true forces srcset rendering.
-When false, it uses our implementation.
+When false, it forces our implementation.
+This option is set to true by default unless we detect the browser does not support it.
+- `updateOnResize` - Optional bool which decides if the image is resized when viewport changes (only takes effect when nativeSupport is false).
+True by default.
+- `extra` - Optional object which contains properties that will be put on img tag

 ## Features

 - Use `<img srcset>` when supported
-- Implement srcset support for browsers that do not have it, using javascript
+- Implement srcset support for browsers that do not have it, using javascript.
+Currently missing sizes implementation.

 ## Roadmap